|Event Date||Event Time||Registration Deadline||Registration|

 The next session starts on May 15, 2021.
 Enrollment is open from now through May 11, 2021.
 For details on applying, review the FAQ section.

 Education abroad is an evolving field.
 The adviser is required to support a wide variety of student needs throughout their education abroad experience.
 This four-week, self-paced course guides you through the demands often faced throughout the education abroad cycle, providing you with best practices, and tools to use in your own advising practice.

 - Adapt your advising strategy to meet the changing needs of your education abroad students through six programmatic stages

 - Address advising situations that advisers commonly encounter in their day-to-day work

 - Work efficiently, effectively, and collaboratively to support education abroad student needs within your organization and the program destination

 Make use of a unique opportunity.
-Our subject matter expert, Mandy Reinig, will be monitoring the discussion boards.
+Our subject matter expert, Chrissie Faupel, will be monitoring the discussion boards.
 If you have questions throughout the course or about situations you are currently facing, she will be ready to provide insights along with your peers.